tanayvasishtha/Cosmic-Crew/README.md

 ## AI Tutor

 The AI tutor uses a personalized approach to answer astronomy questions.
 It considers your learning level, location, and sky conditions to provide tailored responses.
+Powered by the Perplexity Sonar API, it offers advanced natural language processing capabilities for an enhanced learning experience.

 ## Security